-Barcelona is renowned for its colourful food markets, but there’s no denying that the biggest and most impressive is La Boqueria.
-Although the main entrance opens up onto the famous boulevard of Las Ramblas, the market itself sits in the Raval barrio.
-Wander the stalls and stands to see the traders working their magic, and be sure to take a pitstop at the fabled Pinotxo Bar for a few traditional tapas and a vino.
+Barcelona is famous for its vibrant food markets, and La Boqueria is the largest and most impressive of them all.
+While the main entrance opens onto the iconic boulevard of Las Ramblas, the market itself is located in the Raval neighborhood.
+Explore the stalls and witness the traders’ expertise as they work their magic.
+Don’t forget to make a pit stop at the renowned Pinotxo Bar for traditional tapas and a glass of wine.

-Located on the leafy Rambla del Raval, the Barceló Raval Hotel has one of the most spectacular rooftop terraces in all of Barcelona.
-Jump in the lift and head up to the top floor for 360-degree views across Barcelona’s spectacular skyline.
-Grab a drink from the bar and watch the sun dip behind the horizon –simply stunning!
+Located on the leafy Rambla del Raval, the Barceló Raval Hotel boasts one of the most spectacular rooftop terraces in Barcelona.
+Take the elevator to the top floor and marvel at the 360-degree views of Barcelona’s breathtaking skyline.
+Grab a drink from the bar and witness the sun dip below the horizon – an absolute spectacle!